binitshrest/Hotel-Room-Management-Admin-App/README.md

 <h3>User Stories</h3>

-*As per requirement, I can have Hotel  multiple rooms of multiple types
+<li>As per requirement, I can have Hotel  multiple rooms of multiple types</li>